Singularity formation for Burgers equation with transverse viscosity

 \textbf{Step 3} \emph{Proof of \fref{an:equivalence3}}.
 First, from \fref{an:equivalence5} one has: \be \lab{an:interequiv} |X|^{j_2}|\pa_Z^{j_1}\pa_X^{j_2}|\lesssim \sum_{j'_2=1}^{j_2} |\pa_Z^{j_1}(X\pa_X)^{j_2'}u|. \ee We then claim that there exists a family of profiles $(g_{j_2,j_2'})_{j_2'\leq j_2}$ such that \be \lab{an:idXpaXj2} (X\pa_X)^{j_2}u=\sum_{j_2'=1}^{j_2} g_{j_2,j_2'}A^{j_2'}u, \ee and satisfying for any $k_1,k_2\in \mathbb N$: \be \lab{an:bdgj2j2'} |\pa_Z^{k_1}\pa_X^{k_2}g_{j_2,j_2'}|\lesssim (1+|Z|)^{-k_1}(1+|X|)^{-k_2}. \ee From \fref{main:def:A}, \fref{an:idXpaXj2} holds for $j_2=1$ with

 From \fref{main:sizeFkPsi1} and \fref{main:eq:estimationA} one has that for any $k_2\in \mathbb N$,

 and hence from \fref{main:sizeFkPsi1} the estimate \fref{an:bdgj2j2'} holds for $g_{1,1}$.
-The claim can then be proven by induction on $j_2\in \mathbb N^*$ by the same techniques as in Step 1, and we safely omit its proof here.
+The claim can then be proven by induction on $j_2\in \mathbb N^*$ by the same techniques as in Step 1, and we do not give the details here.
 Using \fref{an:idXpaXj2}, \fref{an:bdgj2j2'} and Leibniz formula then yields that

 This implies \fref{an:equivalence3} using \fref{an:interequiv}.\\

 \textbf{Step 4} \emph{Proof of \fref{an:equivalence4}}.
 This is a direct consequence of \fref{an:equivalence5} and \fref{an:equivalence3}: \bee |Z|^{j_1}|X|^{j_2}|\pa_Z^{j_1}\pa_X^{j_2}u| & \lesssim & \sum_{j_1'=0}^{j_1}\sum_{j_2'=1}^{j_2} |Z|^{j_1}(1+|Z|)^{-(j_1-j_1')} |\pa_Z^{j_1'}A^{j_2'}u| \lesssim \sum_{j_1'=0}^{j_1}\sum_{j_2'=1}^{j_2} |Z|^{j_1'} |\pa_Z^{j_1'}A^{j_2'}u|,\\ &\lesssim &\sum_{j_1'=0}^{j_1} \sum_{j_2'=1}^{j_2} |(Z\pa_Z)^{j_1'}A^{j_2'}u|. \eee